-This Ceepo fits totally to my requirements.
-It is a bike focused on triathlon and allows double configuration.
-Although right now it has a conventional road handlebar, if I intended to do a medium distance triathlon (it is possible in the future) or even an Ironman (I hope I don't think about it, and if I think about it make me change my mind), thanks to its reversible seatpost and mounting the corresponding aero handlebar with couplings, I would have a perfectly valid "goat", especially considering my level.
+This Ceepo totally fits my requirements.
+It is a triathlon focused bike and allows dual configuration.
+Although right now it has a conventional road handlebar, if I had the intention of doing a middle distance triathlon (it is possible in the future) or even an Ironman (I hope it does not occur to me, and if it occurs to me, make me change my mind), thanks to its reversible seatpost and mounting the corresponding aero handlebars with couplers, I would have a perfectly valid "goat", especially considering my level.

 Deep down, I'm very grateful to Fuji...

 Ceepo bikes are only sold as a frame kit, so you have to pass your components from your old bike or, as it has been the case, buy new everything that is going to be assembled.
 You also have two options, to assemble the bike on your own or take it to your trusted store to have them do the work for you.